Hyundai ix20 (2010-2019) Review

 That has changed significantly, with the firm investing heavily - and developing its cars - in Europe as well as Asia, and as a result producing more rounded and attractive products.

 Step inside the Hyundai ix20 and the good news continues.
 For starters, getting inside in the first place is very easy, as the floor is low but the seating position is relatively high in relation to it, so it’s not a long way down into the seat.
-There’s plenty of space in here too, particularly headroom thanks to the high roofline, and legroom is good for all occupants too.
-The layout of the cabin is straightforward and attractive also, with instrument displays and controls, a discreet blue hue to the illumination and good quality materials.
+There’s plenty of space in here too, particularly headroom thanks to the high roofline, and legroom is good enough for all occupants.
+The cabin layout is straightforward and attractive also, with instrument displays and controls, a discreet blue hue to the illumination and good-quality materials.
 It might not be exciting, but it looks and feels like decent quality.

-Mechanically the Hyundai ix20 sticks with the conventional approach.
+Mechanically, the Hyundai ix20 sticks with the conventional approach.
 At launch it was offered with 1.4- and 1.6-litre petrol engines alongside a 1.4-litre diesel in two power outputs, giving a total of four engine options.
-Within two years a 1.6-litre diesel was also added, also with two power outputs, although the engine choice was largely restricted by the trim level.
-Hyundai also offered high-economy, low-emission versions of its range dubbed BlueDrive.
+Within two years, a 1.6-litre diesel was also added with two power outputs, although the engine choice was largely restricted by the trim level.
+Likewise, Hyundai offered high-economy, low-emission versions of its range dubbed BlueDrive.

 To drive, the Hyundai ix20 is as low effort as you could hope for.
 The engine range delivers a mix of performance and economy, the weight of the controls is light enough to be easy but with a positive response to inputs.
 Hyundai made a point of developing the ix20 on UK roads and it shows; it rides very well indeed, doing an excellent job of filtering out road imperfections while staying safe and secure through corners.

 Overall, the Hyundai ix20 is good value, easy to drive, spacious and well-built.
-It may not have a premium badge or offer huge thrills, but as a practical proposition it has a great deal to offer.
+It may not have a premium badge or offer huge thrills, but it offers lots as a practical proposition.

 Not everyone needs this much space in a car this small; new drivers would probably be happier with something more conventional, but being able to fit four or even five people in relative comfort is a real bonus.
 It’s versatile enough to make a family car of sorts, ideal if you can’t accommodate a larger car but need the space.
 The Hyundai ix20 would also be a sensible option for drivers who are less physically able, thanks to the good driving position and spacious interior.